 If you’re asking, “What time does Dhuhr end?” you’re asking a vital question.
 For new Muslims and even many born into the faith, understanding the specific prayer times is a crucial step in establishing a consistent connection with Allah.

-This guide will provide a clear and detailed answer to when Dhuhr prayer ends, explain the last time for Dhuhr prayer, and cover special circumstances where timings can be flexible.
+This guide will provide a clear and detailed answer to what time does Dhuhr end, explain the last time for Dhuhr prayer, and cover special circumstances where timings can be flexible.

-When Does Dhuhr Prayer End?
+What Time Does Dhuhr End?
 The Definitive Answer

-The time for Dhuhr prayer ends when the time for Asr prayer begins.
+The definitive answer to what time does Dhuhr end is simple: the time for Dhuhr prayer ends when the time for Asr prayer begins.
 This is the universally accepted rule.

-So, the question “What time does Zuhr end?” is directly answered by knowing when Asr starts.
+So, this question is directly answered by knowing when Asr starts.
 Traditionally, the start of Asr is determined by the length of an object’s shadow.

 Book islamic studies courses now